oniony/TMSU/README.md

     $ tmsu help

-Full documentation is maintained online on the wiki:
+Documentation is maintained online on the wiki:

   * <http://bitbucket.org/oniony/tmsu/wiki>